-Join Nick Brazzi for an in-depth discussion in this video Browsing and reading articles on reddit, part of Up and Running with reddit.
+Join Nick Brazzi for an in-depth discussion in this video Browsing and reading articles on reddit, part of Learning reddit.

 - To get familiar with how reddit works, let's start with a quick introduction to reading posts on reddit.
 This is the reddit homepage, and you can find it at www.reddit.com.
 Reddit is a giant community where people can share information or links to other websites.
 We can see several of those posts listed here on the front page.
 Each one of these items has been posted to reddit by some person because they found it interesting or because they want to promote something by making it visible to the reddit community.